How EMDR Therapy for Trauma Helps You Process Grief and Loss

 Feeling love and sadness without shutting down

-Remembering your person without reliving the trauma
+Remembering your loved one without reliving the trauma

 Releasing beliefs like “It’s my fault” or “I should’ve done more”